solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

 istioctl version
 ```

-2. Install Istio to each of the remote clusters using Gloo Mesh IstioLifcycleManager and GatewayLifcycleManager.
+2. Install Istio to each of the remote clusters using Gloo Mesh IstioLifecycleManager and GatewayLifecycleManager.

 ```sh
 kubectl apply -f install/istio/gm-istio.yaml --context $MGMT